-As of March 31, 2009, we contracted to purchase 28 additional containerships and to lease an additional five, all of which are currently or will be under construction.
-These consist of four 2500 TEU vessels, four 4250 TEU vessels, five 4500 TEU vessels, four 5100 TEU vessels, eight 8500 TEU vessels and eight 13100 TEU vessels.
-We expect to take delivery of these 33 containerships over approximately the next three years.
-To fund the remaining portion of the price of the vessels we have contracted to purchase, we intend to raise in the range of approximately \$180 million to \$240 million in common or other equity and or other forms of capital over the next approximate 20 to 24 month period beginning in late 2010 to early 2011.
+As of June 30, 2009, we contracted to purchase 24 additional containerships and to lease an additional five, all of which are currently or will be under construction.
+These consist of three 2500 TEU vessels, two 4250 TEU vessels, five 4500 TEU vessels, three 5100 TEU vessels, eight 8500 TEU vessels and eight 13100 TEU vessels.
+We expect to take delivery of these 29 containerships over approximately the next three years based on the deferred delivery dates.
+To fund the remaining portion of the price of the vessels we have contracted to purchase, we intend to raise in the range of approximately \$180 million to \$240 million in common or other equity and or other forms of capital over an approximate 20 to 24 month period beginning in late 2010 to early 2011.
 This amount of capital assumes that the second \$100 million tranche of the Preferred Shares is completed in the fourth quarter of 2009 and is based on a quarterly dividend of \$0.10 per common share.
-The amount of capital decreased from approximately \$500 million to \$600 million because of the decision of our board of directors to reduce the quarterly dividend from \$0.475 to \$0.10 per share as announced on April 28, 2009.
+The amount of capital required decreased from a range of approximately \$500 million to \$600 million because of the decision of our board of directors to reduce the quarterly dividend from \$0.475 to \$0.10 per share as announced on April 28, 2009.
 Due to the uncertainties associated with the global recession and the capital markets, our board of directors cannot determine how long this reduction will be in effect.
 The reduction will enable Seaspan to retain an approximate additional amount of \$100 million per year that can be redeployed to fund its newbuilding program.